jszkrybalo/portfolio/Final_Project_2.md

 1. Do you think there is a story inherent in the way the data is presented?
 2. If so, is the story easy to follow?
 3. Do you have any other notes or recommendations about the overall flow of the piece?

+### User Feedback Responses

+#### Test User 1
+##### Viz #1
+* The message is that overall, over the time period shown, the number of people seeing Broadway shows has increased.
+Aesthetics: 4
+Mood: 4
+Clarity: 4.5
+Completeness: 3.5
+Intrigue: 4.5
+* I know what Broadway is but everyone might not.
+Does this include off-bway?
+Just in NY?
+Travelling Shows?
+##### Viz #2